Koodal Azhagar Temple: Architecture

 Koodal Aḻagar temple covers an area of about 2 acre and has a five-tiered gopuram (gateway tower) raising to a height of 125 ft.
 The temple is enclosed in a rectangular enclosure with huge granite walls.
 The central shrine has an elevated structure and houses the images of the presiding deity, Koodal Aḻagar, in three forms, namely sitting, standing and reclining postures.
 The image made of granite is sported in sitting posture and 6 ft tall.
 The images of Sridevi and Bhudevi are present in either sides of Koodal Aḻagar.
 The festival deity is named Vyuga Sundararajar and the image is 4 ft tall made of panchaloha.
 The vimana, the shrine over the sanctum is Ashtanga in architecture, which has eight parts, namely, Adhistana (base), three Padas (struct), Prashthana (limb), Griva (leading struct), Shikara (cylindrical holder) and Stupi (top portion).
 The outer parts of the vimana has stucco images of sages, Dashavataram, Bhudevi and Varaha, Lakshmi Narasimha, Lakshmi Narayana, and Narayanamoorthy.
 The vimana is believed to be the work of Vishvakarma, the divine architect.
 The shadow of the vimana does not fall on the ground.
 The Ashtanga Vimana is found in Mannar Koil, Ambasamudram, Uthiramerur, Thirukoshtiyur and Cheranmadevi temples.
 The inner walls of the sanctum has paintings of the Ashtadikpalakas.

 The shrine of the consort of Koodal Aḻagar, Mathuravalli, is located to the south of the main shrine.
 There are smaller shrines of Lakshmi Narasimha, Rama, Lakshmi Narayana, and Krishna located close to the sanctum.
 The shrines of Andal, Narasimha, and Manavala Mamunigal are found in separate shrines around the first precinct.
 The shrine of Andal has painting depicting puranic stories and inscriptions detailing devotional literature.
 The shrines of Garuda, Anjaneya, Ramanuja, Vedanta Desika and Alvars are found in the second precinct.
 The pillars in the halls leading to the sanctum have small sculptures, in the second precinct.
 The second floor has a shrine dedicated to Suryanarayana standing along with goddesses.
+Unlike other Vishnu temples, there is a Navagraha shrine here which is unique.
 The Teppakulam, the temple tank, is located outside the temple premises.
 It has a centre hall made of granite.